-Building a bike – cable routing, lengths and how to connect it all
+Building an 11-speed Di2 bike – cable routing, lengths and more

 If you’re building a new Di2-equipped bike there are a couple of things you’ll need to decide.
 We’ve already published a post on what components are available and how to select them.
 In this post we look at figuring out how to route the Di2 wires through your frame so that you can put it all together.

 As the previous post states, you’ll need the following components:

 - Shifters / brake levers (maximum of 6)

 - Internal or external junction box A (or System Informations Display – MTB)

 - Internal or external junction box B (optional)

 - Wireless Unit (optional)

 Not sure what to buy?
 Have a look at the components page for an overview of all available components.
 I've added a shopping list to the bottom of this page, just in case you want to go shopping right now.
 Alternatively, use the component pages to find the correct Amazon/eBay/Wiggle pages.

 There are a couple of ways to set up your Di2 system.
 These include fully internal, fully external and mixed setups.
 Regardless of the option you choose, the process of selecting your EW-SD50 electric wires is the same: